javalite/site-content/src/activejdbc/english_inflections.md

 ## Table vs Model name

-By convention, all tables use plural form for a name, while corresponding models use singular form.
+By convention, all tables use a plural form, while corresponding models use singular form of a word.

 Examples are:

-* Table `COMPUTER` is mapped to model `Computer`
+* Table `COMPUTERS` is mapped to model `Computer`
 * Table `PEOPLE` is mapped to model `Person`
 * etc.